Visit Albuquerque prohibits users from downloading images from our website.Please use our media library for downloadable images and usage rights.

 Does New Mexico have a sales tax?

 Instead of a sales tax, New Mexico charges a gross receipts tax on goods and service providers, which is passed on to the buyer.
-In Albuquerque, this tax is approximately 7%.
-There is an additional 6% lodgers tax on hotels (totaling about 13%).
+In Albuquerque, this tax is 7.625%.
+There is an additional 6% lodgers tax on hotels as well as a 2% Albuquerque Tourism Marketing District Assessment (totaling about 15.6%) .
 On automobile rentals, there is a combined tax (totaling roughly 24%).

 For more information, see Affordable Albuquerque.